Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/working-with-custom-fields.md

 parentDocSlug: save-data-from-your-app
 ---

-# Trackunit SDK: Working with Custom Fields
+# Trackunit App SDK: Working with Custom Fields

-In this guide, we'll be using the Trackunit SDK to define and manipulate custom fields in the Iris app.
+In this guide, we'll be using the Trackunit SDK to define and manipulate custom fields in the IrisX App.
 We will walk you through how to:

 - Define a STRING and a DROPDOWN type field in the iris-app-manifest.json.
 - Implement regex patterns in the STRING field.